corda/corda-docs/content/en/docs/cenm/1.3/enm-with-ssl.md

 ## Configuration

-In general CENM components are configured with SSL via the inclusion of an `ssl` config block
+In general CENM components are configured with SSL via the inclusion of an `ssl` configuration block
 #.
 The SSL settings themselves, locations of keystores and passwords
 #.
 The enabling of individual communication channels to use SSL.